thechriskoka/NLP-With-Python/README.md

 ### 1.1 Overview of Text and Words
-This module simply covers basic searching and counting methods on a given text data.
+This module simply covers applying basic searching and counting methods on any given text data.
 Follow the steps to help you run files related to this module.
 - ```import nltk```
 - ```nltk.download()```